 If you’re going out on a limb and trying something different, there are a few things to be aware of.
 If your neighbor can see the fence, the style might not be their cup of tea.
 In the spirit of being a good neighbor, you two should work on an option that works for both of you.
-Also, when it comes time to sell your house, any non-traditional touch could be a point of contention for a potential buyer.
+Also, when the comes to selling your house, any non-traditional touch could be a point of contention for a potential buyer.
 That being said, if this is your forever home or your neighbor is unaffected by your fence choice, the sky is the limit.

-6. Gabion and Masonry Privacy Fence Ideas
+6. Durable Gabion and Masonry Fence Designs

-If you prefer the look of stone over PVC, metal, or wood, you should consider building a stone or masonry wall to help gain some privacy.
-These walls can be large, mortared stacked-stone walls that are meticulously laid out, or you can try a less traditional Gabion wall, built with large rocks inside of metal frames.
+If you prefer the look of stone over PVC, metal, or wood, you should consider building a stone fence or masonry wall to help gain some privacy.
+These walls can be large, mortared stacked-stone walls that are meticulously laid out, or you can try a less traditional gabion wall, built with large rocks inside of metal frames.

 Stacked stone, brick, and block walls are also good options for building truly private fences.
-Not only will these materials block out on-lookers’ views, but they’ll also block much of the sound transfer from the neighbor’s house to yours and vice versa.
+Not only will these materials block out on-lookers’ prying eyes, but they’ll also block much of the sound transfer from the neighbor’s house to yours and vice versa.
 These structures are more expensive to build and do require some serious knowledge or a contractor, but the end result will be a very secluded space for you to kick back in.

-7. Vinyl Privacy Fence Ideas
+7. Low-Maintenance Vinyl Fence Options

 For the past couple of decades, vinyl and PVC products have taken the home improvement world by storm.
 Vinyl fencing panels have become a particularly attractive option, as they require very little maintenance and are light enough to be installed without help.
 Vinyl fencing panels have also come down considerably in pricing, making them a viable option for homeowners on a budget.

 There are quite a few choices when it comes to vinyl privacy fences.
 Your local home center should have a large selection of products on hand, as well as a few catalogs from manufacturers that they can order from.
-The variety available makes it easy to find a vinyl fence that matches your backyard’s style and design, while also providing plenty of privacy.
+The variety available makes it easy to find a vinyl fence that matches your backyard’s style and design while also providing plenty of privacy.
 These fences typically come in panels, like one fence from Lowe’s, to make the installation fast and straightforward.

 There are a few things you should be aware of before you order all your fence panels.
 PVC and vinyl can become very brittle in the cold, so a winter install should be considered a no-go for all but the warmest climates.
 You should also be aware that in that cold weather, any heavy impacts from dogs or playing children could lead to some damage as well.
 These panels aren’t very easy to fix either, so if this is a factor for you, you’ll want to look elsewhere.

-8. Privacy Fence Gate Ideas
+8. Privacy Fence Gate Inspirations

 While not all your fence posts need to be set in concrete, you’d be doing yourself a disservice by not cementing your gate posts in the ground.
 Keep in mind that these fence posts will experience pressure the entire time that the gate is open by carrying the weight of the door.
-This can easily loosen a fence post that’s only been set in the ground, regardless of the depth it was dug to.
+This can easily loosen a fence post that’s only been set in the ground, regardless of the depth it was dug.